 Professional Development in Georgia

 In the state of Georgia, the Department of Education's professional development structure supports educators' commitment to their career and their students.
-Georgia teachers are required to create a professional learning plan to establish goals for professional development and a measure by which to apply what they have learned.
+Georgia teachers are required to create a professional learning plan to establish goals for professional development, and a measure by which to demonstrate what they have learned in real world applications.
 Teachers in this state complete Professional Learning Units which are tracked statewide.
-As of 2015, Georgia has changed the structure of its professional development resources; teachers seeking professional development resources, courses, or assistance should check in with their Regional Education Service Agency for relevant professional development opportunities.
+Teachers seeking professional development resources, courses, or assistance should check in with their Regional Education Service Agency for relevant professional development opportunities.